 Stretch marks occur at several stages of life and affect both men and women.
 They are deep scars, or scar tissues, that appear as stripes on the surface of the skin.
 They often appear on the stomach, legs, buttocks, breasts, back, and virtually anywhere there is skin.
 Stretch marks cause both physical and psychological damage.
 The marks make people feel embarrassed and self-conscious about themselves and to remove stretch marks people often use stretch mark removal cream and other cosmetic products that can cause harm to their skin instead of benefiting it.

-Stretch marks are caused by extreme stretching of the skin that cannot return to its original position and condition.
+Stretch marks are caused by extreme stretching of the skin that cannot return to their original position and condition.
 This comes in the form of losing and gaining large amounts of weight.
-Stretch marks generally first appear during puberty when the body is going through a large and fast change.
+These generally first appear during puberty when the body is going through a large and fast change.
 Bodybuilders who gain muscle too quickly get these marks.

 Drink 6 to 8 cups of water to keep the skin hydrated, making the skin soft and supple.
 Hydrated skin can repair itself more easily than dry which ultimately helps in stretch mark removal.

 A healthy diet high in vitamin A and C allows the skin to make collagen and elastin, to repair itself.